jimmyfyx/undergraduate/OpenCV/file_scanning_project/README.md

   - After selecting the contour representing the file, we can directly apply two methods in OpenCV, `cv.getPerspectiveTransform()` and `cv.warpPerspective()` to get the bird's-eye view of the given area, which is the file.

 ## Results
+The document I am using is one of the print-out lecture slides from a course I have taken before, named *ENG 298: Road Map to Graduate School*. <br/>
 The following three images are detected canny edges, detected contours (with four red dots), and the scanned file corresponding from left to right:
 ![My Image](./concate.png)